isamu-isozaki/teamai_test/product/index.html.md

 within a team or specifically drive business goals such as specific EE features.

-We take all priorities in account when planning and scheduling larger initiatives across the teams (such as: "we're integrating CI, so everyone has to contribute to this in some way").
+We take all priorities in account when planning and scheduling larger initiatives across the teams (such as: "we're integrating CI, so everyone has to contribute to this in some way"/index.html.md).
 Still, most changes are scheduled at a team-level, like: "make issues faster", or "add a new way to schedule pipelines".